lingpy/lingpy/doc/source/intro.rst

 If you are using LingPy in it's 2.0 version for non-commercial, scientific projects, please cite the following paper:

-List, J.-M. and S. Moran (2013): “An open source toolkit for quantitative historical linguistics”.
+List, J.-M. and S. Moran (2013): "An open source toolkit for quantitative historical linguistics".
 In: Proceedings of the ACL 2013.
 System Demonstrations.
 (Sofia, Bulgaria, Aug.
 4–9, 2013).
 Association for Computational Linguistics.